jonasherfort/simple-modern-uv/README.md

 The accidents of history make it still surprisingly hard to learn best practices for setting up Python projects and dependencies.
+I think a good project template should be **3 Ms: minimalist, modern, and maintained**.
-I've drawn some of it from [other templates](#alternatives) and wanted it to be modern and "done right" but *absolutely as simple as possible*:
+I looked at [other templates](#alternatives) but wanted one that was modern and "done right" but *absolutely as simple as possible*:

 - [**uv**](https://github.com/astral-sh/uv) project setup and dev workflows.